top of page

 “Bethshean” is a Hebrew word from the Old Testament.
 It literally means “a house of rest.”
 This applies not just to our elderly care center but became a benediction over the multiple branches of our mission.
 Whether we are working with families, couples, pastor-training, patients, congregations, volunteer teams, individuals or communities, we desire for people to experience the peace that is only possible through new life in Christ, and a transformative healing at every level of the human soul.

-Now 50 years later, we need continued partnerships more than ever to keep growing and blessing the Central Mexico region.
+Now over 50 years later, we need continued partnerships more than ever to keep growing and blessing the Central Mexico region.

 bottom of page